-As outlined in the Overview of the Procedure, the Migration Agency has introduced a tracks policy in 2016 for different types of caseloads.
+As outlined in the Short overview of the asylum procedure, the Migration Agency has introduced a tracks policy in 2016 for different types of caseloads.
 Track 1 concerns cases where:

 - (a) There is a presumption that the claim will be successful; - (b) There is no need to appoint public counsel; - (c) The identity of the claimant has been ascertained based on the documents submitted; - (d) No other major processing steps are needed other than an oral interview.